pierrre1618/depth-isnet/README.md

 This modification improves results compared to the standard 3-channel ISNet trained with the same parameters.
 Additionally, the model is easily exportable to **ONNX** and **CoreML**, making it suitable for deployment across various platforms.

-All the code can be run with ease with google colab
+All the code can be run with ease with google colab (models already trained for demo)

 ## Colab Demo